In a dim, smoky, basement restaurant with a disco ball dangling from the ceiling, Josh McDowell tries to order some food.

 Once Josh started following Jesus, he realized that the country was spiritually closed off to the message of hope.

-"During the Cold War years, it was really on Josh's heart to pray for the Soviet Union," recalls Charles Debter, a staff member with the Josh McDowell Ministry, a division of Campus Crusade for Christ.
+"During the Cold War years, it was really on Josh's heart to pray for the Soviet Union," recalls Charles Debter, a staff member with the Josh McDowell Ministry, a division of Cru.
 "There were 300 million people in the population; so many people-generations-who had not heard the gospel."

-In the early 1980s, Josh confided to fellow Campus Crusade co-worker Bob Tiede, "I just want to go to Russia once, and then after that, I'll probably never go again."
+In the early 1980s, Josh confided to fellow Cru co-worker Bob Tiede, "I just want to go to Russia once, and then after that, I'll probably never go again."

 When his dream came to fruition in November 1989, he became hooked.
 The father of four flew across the Atlantic Ocean with his wife, Dottie, and managed to gain access to the Communist-controlled country.